Pintar-Community/help.stg.pintar.co.id/contents/docs/degrees/en/user.md

 * Unarchive Sub-Course    	: Admin can give permission to users to unarchive classes in sub-courses.
 * View Archive History       	: Admin can give permission to users to view history in the archive

 ### b.
-Admin can give  permission to Institutional Data Management
+Permission to Institutional Data Management

 ![](/img/17.-data-management.png)